VictorySpecificationII/autonomousdrivingUoD/README.md

-# autonomousdrivingUoD - Project Maria
+# autonomousdrivingUoD - Project Maria Evolution I

 An implementation of an autonomous time attack racing car using Machine Learning with game data for navigation.